 I have several peer reviewed articles and book chapters that are published and others that are forthcoming.
-Some links to articles are provided below and copies can be made available on request.
+Copies of publications can be made available on request.

 Published Articles & Chapters:

 Russell, J. (accepted).
 “Telling better stories: Toward critical, place-based, and multispecies narrative pedagogies in hunting and fishing cultures.”
 The Journal of Environmental Education.

 Poirier, N., & Russell, J. (accepted).
 “Does in-vitro meat constitute animal liberation?”
 Journal of Animal Ethics

 Widdop Quinton H., Piersol, L., Rousell, D., Russell, J., Dezan, R., Shannon, T., +Davis, C., +Maynard, A., and +Woodruff, M. (2019).
 “Becoming companions: Compositions of childhoodnature relation, sense, poetics, and imagining by children and young people.”
 In A. Cutter-Mackenzie-Knowles, K. Malone, & E. Barratt Hacking, (eds).
 Research Handbook on Childhoodnature.
 Springer International Handbooks of Education.